coders-school/multithreading/module4/04_spurious_wakeup_animation.en.md

 ## Spurious wake-up

 * <!-- .element: class="fragment fade-in" --> The thread waiting on the <code>condition_variable</code> periodically wakes up from time to time.
 * <!-- .element: class="fragment fade-in" --> A <code>unique_lock</code> is required to wait on a condition variable.
-During sleep, the thread unlocks it, and when it wakes up, it locks again.
+During sleep, the thread unlocks it, and when it wakes up, it locks it again.
 * <!-- .element: class="fragment fade-in" --> Predicate added to the <code>wait()</code> function makes spurious wake-ups not dangerous.
   * <!-- .element: class="fragment fade-in" --> Only when the condition is met, the thread will continue its work.
   * <!-- .element: class="fragment fade-in" --> If the condition is not met, the thread releases the lock and goes to sleep again.